jumbosushi/ubc-rmp/README.md

 * Works on both course index page & specific section page

-* Uses JSON scraped on both UBC courses page & Rate My Prof by [UBC-RMP-Data repo](https://github.com/jumbosushi/ubc-rmp-data)
+* Uses JSON data created by [UBC-RMP-Data repo](https://github.com/jumbosushi/ubc-rmp-data)

 * Call to action to create new professor profile if profile not found on RMP